Who Owns Wealthsimple: The People Behind The Platform (2025)

 If you are not a Wealthsimple client, you have likely heard of the platform in one way or another (likely through advertisements).
 You may be asking yourself – who owns Wealthsimple?

 Wealthsimple is a privately-owned company, meaning that it does not have shares that trade on an exchange.
-As of 2021, Power Corporation of Canada owns a substantial interest in the company (approximately 70%).
-The remaining ownership in Wealthsimple is held by private investors.
+As of the latest available data, Power Corporation of Canada, through its subsidiary IGM Financial, holds a significant but reduced stake in Wealthsimple—around 43%.
+The rest of the company is owned by a mix of private investors, including venture capital firms and notable individuals like Drake and Dwight Powell.

 Wealthsimple – How the Company Started